niravigad/niravigad/README.md

 ### Hi there 👋 i'm Nir Avigad

-- 🔭 Working at Radwin as ATE Developer
+- 🔭 Working at MSD as ATE Developer
 - 👩‍💻 B.sc Computer science at The Open University
 - ⚡ Practical electronics engineer
 - 📫 Reach me at : Nir290@gmail.com